 It is highly recommended that independent legal advice is taken by all surrogacy parties to fully explore their individual circumstances and the issues explained above.

 All parties have to undergo screening tests.
 They help to ensure that infection risks are minimised for everyone and that some common genetic risks are identified if they’re present.
-Overall, these tests are undertaken to protect the welfare of everyone involved in the surrogacy arrangements and importantly any child that may be born.
+Overall, these tests are undertaken to protect the welfare of everyone involved in the surrogacy arrangements and importantly in any child that may be born.
 For details of the tests required for surrogacy arrangements, please contact the clinic.
 An individualised requirement table will be provided at surrogacy consultation appointments.

 Welfare of the child check